Terms and Conditions for Vendors

 11. CARE AND RETURN OF PATTERNS, DIES, ETC.

-(i) All patterns, dies, molds, or any other tooling and any materials supplied by CDI or prepared or obtained by Seller for and at the sole cost of CDI, shall be and remain the property of CDI.
+(i) All patterns, dies, molds, or any other tooling and any materials supplied by CDI or prepared for, or obtained by Seller for and at the sole cost of CDI (collectively, “Tooling”), shall be and remain the property of CDI.
+All such Tooling shall be utilized exclusively for CDI’s benefit and under no circumstances will any Tooling be used for the benefit of any third party without the prior written consent of CDI.

-(ii) Seller shall maintain all such items in good order and condition and insure them against all risks while in Seller’s custody and on completion of the order, or as otherwise directed by CDI, shall return them to CDI in good order and condition.
+(ii) Seller shall maintain all such Tooling in good order and condition and insure them against all risks while in Seller’s custody and on completion of the order, or as otherwise directed by CDI, shall return all Tooling to CDI in good order and condition.

-(iii) Seller must have, or put in place systems to ensure that CDI’s property is clearly identifiable and where possible must be physically marked as such.
+(iii) Seller must have, or put in place systems to ensure that CDI’s Tooling is clearly identifiable and where possible must be physically marked as such.

 12. SAFETY AND STATUTORY REQUIREMENTS.

-Seller shall indemnify CDI against all actions, claims and demands, costs, charges and expenses arising from and incurred by reason of any infringement or alleged infringement of any intellectual property rights including patent, design patents, trademarks or copyrights by the use or sale of any Products supplied by Seller.
+Seller shall fully defend, indemnify, and hold CDI and the CDI Indemnitees harmless from and against any and all actions, claims, damages, penalties, interests, judgments, settlements, demands, costs, charges and expenses (including attorney’s fees and litigation costs) arising from and incurred by reason of any infringement or alleged infringement of any intellectual property rights by any third party, including patent, design patents, trademarks or copyrights by the use or sale of any Products supplied by Seller.

 14. USE OF INFORMATION.

-All designs, drawings, specifications and information supplied by CDI in connection with any order are confidential.
-All such designs, drawings, specifications and information and any copies thereof must be returned to CDI on completion of the order.
+All designs, drawings, specifications and information supplied by CDI in connection with any order are confidential and shall be used and protected as CDI Confidential Information in accordance with Section 15 herein.
+Accordingly, all such designs, drawings, specifications and information and any copies thereof must be returned to CDI upon the request or upon completion of the order.

 If the parties have entered into a Confidentiality or Non-Disclosure Agreement (“NDA”), the terms and conditions of the NDA shall apply and control for confidentiality obligations between the parties.
 In the absence of a NDA, Seller may have access to CDI’s confidential information including, without limitation, inventions, developments, know how, specifications, business plans, results of testing, systems, financial information, product information, method of operation, customer information, supplier information and compilations of data (“Confidential Information”).
 Seller shall use CDI’s Confidential Information only for the purpose contemplated under this Contract and shall not disclose it to third parties or otherwise use it to its own advantage or CDI’s detriment.
 Confidential Information shall not include information which: (a) at the time of disclosure is publicly available, or after disclosure becomes a part of the public domain without breach of this Contract by Seller; (b) was known to Seller prior to its receipt from CDI as evidenced in writing; or (c) is developed by Seller independently of and without reference to its access to Confidential Information.
 Seller is permitted to disclose CDI’s Confidential Information to its employees and authorized subcontractors on a need to know basis only; provided that such employees or authorized subcontractors have written confidentiality obligations to Seller no less stringent than the confidentiality obligations under this section.
+Seller shall remain liable for any breach of this Section 15 by any employees and/or authorized subcontractors with whom it shares such Confidential Information.
 Seller shall return CDI’s Confidential Information and shall not use CDI’s Confidential Information for its own or any third party’s benefit.
 Seller’s confidentiality obligations shall survive termination of the Contract for so long as CDI’s Confidential Information remains confidential.
 CDI shall be entitled to injunctive relief including, but not limited to, preliminary, temporary or permanent injunctions from any court of competent jurisdiction as may be necessary to enjoin any violation of this section without the necessity of proving immediate irreparable harm or any inadequate remedy at law.

 16. ASSIGNMENT, WAIVER, ENTIRE AGREEMENT, SEVERABILITY.

 Neither party shall assign or delegate any of its rights or obligations under this Contract without the prior written consent of the other party, which such consent shall not be unreasonably withheld, except that either party may assign or delegate its rights or obligations hereunder to an Affiliate without the other party’s consent.
 As used herein, the term “Affiliate” shall mean any entity that directly, or indirectly through one or more intermediaries, controls or is controlled by, or is under common control with the entity specified.
-CDI may terminate this Contract upon written notice to Seller without any further liability to Seller if there is a change of control of Seller.
-The Contract constitutes the entire agreement between the parties with respect to its subject matter, and supersedes all prior oral or written representations or agreements by the parties with respect to the subject matter of this Contract.
+CDI may terminate this Contract upon written notice to Seller without any further liability to Seller if there is a change of control of Seller, which shall mean any acquisition of substantially all of Seller’s assets, or the acquisition of 30% or more ownership in Seller’s company by a third party.
+The Contract constitutes the entire agreement between the parties with respect to its subject matter, and supersedes all prior oral or written representations, communications, or agreements by the parties with respect to the subject matter of this Contract.
 Except as authorized in Section 1, neither the Contract nor any of its provisions may be modified, amended or waived, whether orally, through the parties’ course of performance, course of dealing or course of conduct, or manifested in any other way, unless in writing and signed by authorized representatives of both parties.
 It is the express intention of the parties that such requirement for written modifications, amendments or waivers be strictly enforced notwithstanding judicial president or statutory provisions to the contrary.
 Any provision found invalid or unenforceable will not affect the validity or enforceability of any other provision and the invalid provision may be judicially modified to the extent enforceable.
-The failure of CDI to insist in any one or more instances, upon the performance of the Contract or the failure of CDI to exercise any of its rights hereunder shall not be construed as a waiver or relinquishment of any such terms, conditions or rights and shall not effect CDI’s right to insist on strict performance and compliance with regard to any future performance of the Contract.
+The failure of CDI to insist in any one or more instances, upon the performance of the Contract or the failure of CDI to exercise any of its rights hereunder shall not be construed as a waiver or relinquishment of any such terms, conditions or rights and shall not affect CDI’s right to insist on strict performance and compliance with regard to any future performance of the Contract.

 17. INDEPENDENT CONTRACTOR STATUS.